 Benefits of Adding Soft Touch Lamination

 Soft touch lamination offers more than visual and textual benefits to your print materials.
 Adding lamination is critical for keeping the marketing materials for your company looking new and professional.

 - Additional layer of protection from toner chipping

 - Noticeable different look and feel from non-laminated paper

 - Premium finish

 - Rubbery feel – gives more of a grip

-Once your marketing materials are given to current and potential customers, marketers hope that it will be continuously looked at and passed around.
-When products are able to stay clean and new for a long period, it could mean extending the use of the printed material.
+Once your marketing materials are given to current and potential customers, marketers hope that they will be continuously looked at and passed around.
+When products are able to stay clean and new for an extended period, it could mean extending the use of the printed material.
 Unfortunately, excessive use usually means that the product will get damaged in some way.
 Adding soft touch lamination to printed materials will reduce the probability of common damages, like toner chipping and corners curling/fraying.

-When these materials are circulated, oftentimes they become scratched and scuffed over time.
+When these materials are circulated, often, they become scratched and scuffed over time.
 This is an unavoidable problem with normal prints.
-However, soft touch lamination has scratch and scuff resistant abilities.
+However, soft touch lamination has scratch and scuff-resistant abilities.

 Disadvantages Of Soft Touch